 Heraclitus was born into a wealthy family, but he renounced his fortune and went to live in the mountains.
-There, in a tiny hut deep in the forest, Heraclitus had plenty of opportunity to reflect on the natural world.
-Heraclitus observed that nature is in a state of constant flux.
-‘Cold things grow hot, the hot cools, the wet dries, the parched moistens’, he noted.
+There, Heraclitus had plenty of opportunity to reflect on the natural world.
+He observed that nature is in a state of constant flux.
+‘Cold things grow hot, the hot cools, the wet dries, the parched moistens’, Heraclitus noted.
 Everything is constantly shifting, changing, and becoming something other to what it was before.

-Heraclitus concluded fron this that nature itself is change.
+Heraclitus concluded that nature is change.
 Like a river, nature flows ever onwards.
 Even the nature of the flow changes.

-This vision of life is evident in Heraclitus’ epigram on the river of flux:
+Heraclitus’ vision of life is clear in his epigram on the river of flux:

-The standard interpretation of this passage is that Heraclitus is saying we can’t step into the same river twice.
+One interpretation of this passage is that Heraclitus is saying we can’t step into the same river twice.
 This is because the river is constantly changing.
-If one strolls down the banks of the Danube, the water before one’s eyes is not the same water from moment to moment.
-If the river is this water (a debatable point, but let’s leave this aside), it follows that the Danube is not the same river from moment to moment.
+If I stroll down the banks of the Danube, the water before my eyes is not the same water from moment to moment.
+If the river is this water (which is a debatable point – the river could be its banks, the scar it carves in the landscape, but let’s leave this aside), it follows that the Danube is not the same river from moment to moment.
 We step into the Danube; we step out of it again.
 When we step into it a second time, we step into different water and thus a different river.

 Most interpretations of Heraclitus’s river fragment focus on the idea of the river in a state of flux.
 But Heraclitus says more than this in this fragment: ‘We are and are not’.

 Change and death are ubiquitous features of the natural world.
-Perhaps this is what Heraclitus meant when he said, in his inimitable way:
+Maybe this is what Heraclitus meant when he said, in his inimitable way:

 ‘Gods are mortal, humans immortal, living their death, dying their life’.